rick-r/marriage-figaro-norway/captions.md

 dan novanta per cento
 e han vinto ancora.

-  In this world my friend, you get in the way of what powerful people want, you get run over.
+  In this world my friend,
+  powerful people get what they want, and if you stand in the way, you get run over.

 # SCENA VIII
-Figaro solo

 ## N. 27.
 Recitativo ed Aria